 Measure Would Permit Children to Remain in Same District Regardless of Where Parent is Deployed on Active Duty

-(TRENTON) – Legislation sponsored by Assemblymen Gordon M. Johnson and Jack Conners that would allow the children of reservists or National Guard members called up to active duty to remain in the same school district regardless of active duty relocations is advancing toward law.
+(TRENTON) – Legislation sponsored by Assembly Democrats Gordon M. Johnson, Wayne DeAngelo, and Bob Andrzejczak that would allow the children of reservists or National Guard members called to active duty to remain in the same school district regardless of active duty relocations was recently approved by an Assembly panel.

 Following the return of the guard member or reservist to inactive status, the child would be able to complete the current school year before becoming ineligible to remain enrolled, provided the family continues to live outside the district.

-The bill was recently released by the Assembly Military and Veterans’ Affairs Committee and is scheduled for a Thursday floor vote by the Assembly.
+The measure was released by the Assembly Military and Veteran Affairs Committee on Thursday, October 9.